otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-4.md

 Open your **s2-24-intermediate-app-dev-repo-GitHub username** repository in **Visual Studio Code**.
 Create a new branch called **week-04-formative-assessment** from **week-03-formative-assessment**.

 > **Note:** There are a lot of code examples.
 Typing the code examples rather than copying and pasting is strongly recommended.
 It will help you remember the code better.
-Also, read the comments in the code examples.
+Read the comments in the code examples.
 It will help you understand where to type the code.
+Also, some code examples may show **TypeScript** warnings.

 ---